simplicitesoftware/docs/content/CTG_50_docs/LSN_120_compatibility/compatibility.md

 Compatibility tables
 =================

-This document gives a non exhaustive list of architectures and infrastructure components the Simplicit&eacute;&reg; platform is compliant with.
+This document gives a non exhaustive list of architectures and infrastructure components the Simplicité platform is compliant with.

 Containers deployments (Docker and PaaS)
 ----------------------------------------